atrium — Docs

 Capabilities

-- Files section — drag files from Finder or the workspace tree into the task to attach them; attached files surface as chips on the card and appear in the create-task modal too.
+• Files section — drag files from Finder or the project tree into the task to attach them; attached files surface as chips on the card and appear in the create-task modal too.

 Skills & Agents context